 About the Species

-Minke whales are members of the baleen whale family and are the smallest of the "great whales" or rorquals.
-They are the most abundant rorqual in the world, and their population status is considered stable throughout almost their entire range (especially when compared to other species of large whales).
+Minke whales are members of the baleen or “great” whale family and are the smallest of the rorquals.
+They are one of the most abundant rorqual in the world, and their population status is considered stable throughout almost their entire range (especially when compared to other species of large whales).

-Commercial whaling practices may have reduced minke whale populations in the western North Pacific and the northeastern North Atlantic may have been reduced by as much as half.
+Commercial whaling practices may have reduced minke whale populations in the western North Pacific and in the northeastern North Atlantic.
 Commercial whaling’s overexploitation of other larger whale species, however, may have allowed minke whales to prosper from the lessened competition and increased availability of food resources.

 The scientific names for minke whales translate to: "winged whale," (Balaenoptera) "sharp snout" (acutorostrata).
 They received their common name from a Norwegian novice whaling spotter named Meincke, who supposedly mistook a minke whale for a blue whale.

 Minke whales in the United States are not endangered or threatened, but they are protected under the Marine Mammal Protection Act.
 NOAA Fisheries and its partners are dedicated to conserving minke whales.
 We use a variety of innovative techniques to study and protect this species.

 The taxonomy, or classification, of the common minke whale is complex.
 The dwarf minke occurs in tropical, temperate, and polar waters of the South Atlantic, South Pacific, and Indian Ocean and is currently considered an unnamed subspecies of the common minke whale.
 There are two other subspecies in the Northern Hemisphere: the North Pacific (Balaenoptera acutorostrata scammoni) and the North Atlantic (Balaenoptera acutorostrata acutorostrata).